pavannd1/PrimsAlgo/README.md

 Implemented Binomial heaps and Fibonacci heaps to compare the performance of Prim's Algorithm to generate the minimum spanning tree along with a simple array implementation.
 This also has random graph generation and implementation of BFS to confirm connectivity of generated graph.
 These graphs are stored using Adjacency lists.

-To compile the code use "make" or "g++ mst.cpp –o mst".
+To compile the code use "make" or "g++ mst.cc –o mst".

 There are two ways of running the code:
 1. Using a text file as input and generating a graph using the text file.
 The text file needs to have the following format: